-Compared to the other two scopes above, the BSA 3-12x Sweet 17 Riflescope is smaller.
+Compared to the other two scopes above, the BSA Sweet 17 Riflescope is smaller.
 However, its performance is not compromised.
-Its smaller 40mm objective lens pairs well with the maximum 12x magnification.
-Also, the fully multi-coated optics give it an edge over the Vortex Crossfire.
+Its smaller 40mm objective lens pairs well with the maximum 12x magnification range.
+Also, the fully multi-coated optics and fast focus eye piece give it an edge over the Vortex Crossfire.

 When I mounted it onto my A17 I found to be a very reliable scope.
 The illuminated crosshairs make sighting targets at dawn easier.
 Also, I found its picture quality to be better than that of most of its competitors.

 When it came to the adjustable turrets they are high profile.
-Meaning I would not recommend it for outdoor activities.
+Meaning I would recommend it for hunting small game only.
 Nevertheless, the high profile turrets have been calibrated for the .22LR, .223, 30-06 and the .17 hmr.
 This makes it the best scope for 17 hmr savage on my list.
 Check the list of best scopes for 22 long range rifle and the 30 06 rifle scopes if you have these rifles on your arsenal.

 Finger adjustable turrets have been included in this scope to allow for quick adjustments in the field.
 Of course, the .17 hmr might not require adjustment for up to 200 yards, but beyond that the adjustment turrets really become useful.
 With this scope mounted on my plinking rifle, I was able to hit a target from 300 yards.
 And at that range I found the adjustable turrets to be useful for factoring in elevation.